UCSF Open Access Publishing Fund

 - Encourage author control of copyright.

-- Provide opportunities for libraries, faculty, and campus groups to engage in discussion about open access and scholarly communication.
+- Provide opportunities for librarians, faculty, and other scholars to engage in discussion about open access publishing models and wider scholarly communication topics.

-- Demonstrate an institutional commitment to open access and alternative and not-for-profit publishing models.
+- Demonstrate an institutional commitment to open access publishing models.

 Frequently Asked Questions